Before you start: do you actually want to self-host?

 Common errors and fixes

 'Permission denied' running Docker after adding to the group: log out and back in, or run newgrp docker.
-The group membership is picked up on next login.
+Group membership is only picked up on new login.

-'hermes: command not found' after installation: run source ~/.bashrc or open a new terminal.
+'hermes: command not found' after installation: run source ~/.bashrc.
 The installer adds the PATH entry but it only applies in new shell sessions.

-hermes doctor shows missing dependencies: run hermes update to pull the latest install and re-run dependencies.
-If specific Python packages are missing, run pip install -r ~/.hermes/requirements.txt.
+hermes doctor flags missing dependencies: run hermes update then re-check.
+If specific Python packages are still missing: pip install -r ~/.hermes/requirements.txt.

-Telegram bot not responding: check the token is correct (no extra spaces), verify TELEGRAM_ALLOWED_USERS contains your exact numeric user ID, and check journalctl --user -u hermes-gateway -f for error messages.
+Telegram bot not responding: check the token (no extra spaces), verify TELEGRAM_ALLOWED_USERS contains your exact numeric user ID, and check journalctl --user -u hermes-gateway -f for the specific error.

 Out of memory during tasks: 4GB RAM is the minimum — if you are below this, complex tasks will fail.
-The fix is upgrading the server.
-Check current usage with free -h.
+Check current usage with free -h and upgrade the server if needed.

-API errors after it was working: your API key may have run out of credits, especially on OpenRouter's free tier.
+API errors after it was working: your API key may have exhausted credits, especially on OpenRouter's free tier.
 Check your provider dashboard.

 The honest self-hosting calculation